Bedfordshire Archives enquiry and research service

 Is there a limit to the help you can give by telephone?

 Yes; in a busy office like ours and given the nature of archive research, there are limits to how far we can help by telephone.
-If you have a complex enquiry or if we need to make a search in the records before we can provide the information you need, we recommend that you either visit the searchroom , write to us or e-mail us instead.
+If you have a complex enquiry or if we need to make a search in the records before we can provide the information you need, we recommend that you book an appointment (by email) and visit the searchroom, write to us or fill out our enquiry form instead.
 If you are proposing making a visit from some distance, you may find it helpful to write to us asking for a preliminary search to be made of our holdings.
 This may also help you plan your visit more effectively.

 Why is it best for me to write or email?

 Because it helps us to give you a carefully researched and helpful reply taking into account all the information relating to your research enquiry.
-Please let us know your full name and address when contacting us by e-mail.
+Please fill our enquiry form out in full.

 How soon will you reply?